Mahasundari Devi: Recognition

 She received her first felicitation in 1976 from the Bhartiya Nritya Kala for an illustration of the struggles of a Maithil girl.
 She received the National Award from the president of India, Neelam Sanjeeva Reddy, in 1982.
 Devi was considered a “living legend” of the art of painting.
 She was awarded the Tulsi Samman by the Government of Madhya Pradesh in 1995, and the Shilp Guru award in 2007.
 She received the Padma Shri award from the government of India, in 2011, for her contributions to the field of art.

-Personal life
+Death

+Devi died on 4 July 2013 in a private hospital, with sources citing her age at 92.
+She was cremated with full state honours the next day.

+Legacy

-Devi was a resident of Ranti village located in Madhubani, Bihar.
-Her daughter-in-law, Bibha Das, is also Madhubani painter, as is her sister-in-law, Karpoori Devi.
-She had two daughters and three sons.
+Mahasundari Devi daughter-in-law, Bibha Das, is also a Madhubani painter, as is her sister-in-law, Karpoori Devi.